JoshuaSimon/2D-FEM-Solver/README.md

 Implementation of a 2D FEM solver for elastic plain stress problems.

 This FEM solver is able to read a specific input file, which contains all the mesh data.
 There is no limit to number of nodes or anything.
 The only thing to be ensured is that the input file has the right structure.
-An example is given within this repository.
+An example for an input file is given within this repository.
 Form there the mathematical model is created and all calculations and solving is done.
 The 2D solvers comes with a lightweight post processor.
 Visualizing the mesh, displacement and stress output is done with "gnuplot".
 This program does not include a mesh generator.
 Creating a geometry and a meshed geometry must be done seperatly.